Schwerin: List of mayors

-Education

-Schwerin has two academic colleges, the Schwerin campus of the "Fachhochschule des Mittelstands" (University of Applied Sciences of the Mittelstand), and the Schwerin campus of the "Hochschule der Bundesagentur für Arbeit" (University of the Federal Employment Agency).
+Infrastructure

 Transport

 City buses and trams are run by NVS (Nahverkehr Schwerin).

 Schwerin Hauptbahnhof (central station) is connected by rail to Berlin, Hamburg and Rostock.

 The nearest airport is Hamburg Airport, which is located 116 km west of Schwerin.

+Education

+Schwerin has two academic colleges, the Schwerin campus of the "Fachhochschule des Mittelstands" (University of Applied Sciences of the Mittelstand), and the Schwerin campus of the "Hochschule der Bundesagentur für Arbeit" (University of the Federal Employment Agency).
+Schwerin is also the only state capital that has no universities.